LeventhalLab/MySQLTools/README.md

-MySQL connectors for extracting spikes.
+MySQL connectors for extracting spikes (see ExtractSpikesTDT).